Menu

 File backup, too, works differently.
 In Windows, you would typically use a graphical front end to manage data backups.
 On Linux, you would use a command-line tool like rsync.
 Some Linux distributions provide graphical tools for managing backups, but they are specific to certain types of Linux environments.

-Further reading New call-to-action
+Further reading CTA

 In short, using Linux requires you to learn an entirely different set of tools and concepts for managing your system than the ones you already know from Windows.